joakimk/joakimk.github.com/_posts/2012-12-21-balanced-rails-testing.markdown

 To be able to do isolated unit testing you need to be able to run code in isolation from rails.
 A good start is adding a [second set of tests to your rails app](https://github.com/joakimk/fast_unit_tests_example).
 Start with a single test.
 Then each time you find a concept in your system that isn't dependent on anything else, use the isolated test suite.
 A few easy ones to start out with is formatting (currency, numbers, time), validation and calculations.

-When you've run out of easy parts of the code to test you might want to start thinking about separating integrated code (db queries, etc.) from other code in other to test that code in isolation.
+Eventually you will run out of easy parts to test in isolation.
+This is where you will need to change the design of the code in order to test more of it in isolation.
+Make it less coupled to the parts that integrate with external dependencies (like the database).

 When you do this you introduce more code and abstractions, which has a cost but seems to be a worthwhile tradeoff because:

-* Each piece of the code is simpler to understand and change.
+* Each piece of code is simpler to understand and change.
 * The tests become faster and more reliable.
 * The feedback from those tests can be gained right away instead of waiting minutes for an integrated test suite to be run.
 <br/>